bgaj203/gitlab-runners/README.md

 * Docker-machine should be able to be completely replaced by a well tuned ASG housing the plain docker executor.

 ### TroubleShooting Guide

+**IMPORTANT**: The number one suspected cause in debugging cloud automation is "You probably are not being patient enough and waiting long enough to see the desired result." (whether waiting for automation to complete or metrics to flow or other things to trigger as designed)

   * **Linux**: Generally assumes an AWS prepared AMI (all AWS utilities installed and configured for default operation).
 For Amazon Linux - assumes Amazon Linux **2**.
   * **Windows**: Generally assumes AWS prepared AMI (all AWS utilities installed and configured for default operation) using upgraded AWS EC2Launch client (and NOT older EC2Config) (For AWS prepared AMIs this equates to Server 2012 and later)